 Yoga teacher Megan Keith shares her experiences and successes and how to start with social media for yoga teachers 101.

-There are over 3 Billion active social media users worldwide and 2.9 billion using social media platforms on the go on mobile devices (Source: We Are Social).
+There are 3.96 billion active social media users worldwide, that is more than half of the world’s population!
 Social media can help yoga teachers to reach new students all around the world!

 However, the digital age has created a lot of noise online.
 Our inboxes are filled with junk we’re not interested in.
 At the same time, we lose important information in busy newsfeeds filled with videos, pictures and captions that distract you from reading meaningful pieces you’re actually looking for.

 Authenticity becomes even more important to cut through this noise and attract ideal students to your business.

 Knowing how to stand out against the distracting online chatter that fills your ideal student’s newsfeed is essential.
 You can show them exactly what you stand for and how you could improve their lives.

 Which social media for yoga teachers is the right one?

 There are a whole host of different platforms that you can use to send your message out to the world.

 It’s important to choose ones that you enjoy using and is going to interact on regularly.
 And that your ideal students are on.